 With so many amazing videos, Arteaga was on an absolute tear in 2019 and 2020.
 Here is one from Sunday Bikes called “Might As Well.”

-If there’s one thing that really stands out in this one, it’s spot usage.
+If one thing really stands out in this one, it’s spot usage.
 Julian takes it to another level with unique spots and spots that are nothing more than a flat ledge.

 One that really stood out was a fakie double peg grind on a curved rail and the video isn’t limited to the jib-type spots either.

-There is plenty of big burly riding in here as well to make for a well-rounded video that is enjoyable throughout.
+There is plenty of big burly riding in here to make for a well-rounded, enjoyable video.

 Julian was welcomed to the Eclat team back in September of 2015.